-We could try to improve things one by one and little by little, nauseated by the culture of war and its mythology ― we would certainly fail.
-We must convert the ritual dances and mythmaking of the whole world into those of peace; at which point we may succeed in such a way that it would seem like a miracle.
+We could attempt to improve things one by one and little by little, sickened by the culture of war and its mythology ― we would certainly fail.
+We must convert the ritual dances and mythmaking of the whole world into those of peace; at which point we may succeed in a manner that would seem like a miracle.

 By default, we are the designated pathfinders.
 Are you ready?
 You must be, since you’ve persevered thus far in your reading of Learner.
-Read on, and tell your friends about your reading.
+Read on and tell your friends about it.
 That will be okay.